Canada's most expensive megaprojects under construction

 The sheer size of the expansion means the 200 interconnected projects have been divided into two different packages, Early and Complementary Works and On-Corridor Works, all of which have been tendered.

 In 2014, the government pledged the system would be fully electrified by 2024.
-However, this milestone has yet to be realized on the $13.5 billion project, with estimates that it will likely be in 2032.
+However, this milestone has yet to be realized on the $13.5 billion project, with the latest estimates suggesting it won't happen until 2032.

-Hit with sky rocketing project costs after the pandemic, the province considered cancelling the project in 2021, but that would have come with a price tag of least $10 billion in sunken costs.
+Hit by rocketing project costs after the pandemic, the province considered cancelling the project in 2021, but that would have incurred sunken costs of at least $10 billion.

-Currently, the price is forecast to be around $16 billion, making Site C one of the most expensive megaprojects underway in Canada.
-Most of the construction work is completed, and as of August 2024, BC Hydro announced it had started filling the reservoir, which will take up to four months.
+The price is forecast to be around $16 billion, making Site C one of the most expensive megaprojects underway in Canada.
+Most of the construction work is complete, and BC Hydro finished filling the reservoir in November 2024.

-The project will not be in service until autumn 2025, a year later than scheduled.
+With four of six generators now online, the project will not be in service until fall 2025, a year later than scheduled.
 Once in operation, it will boost BC Hydro’s electricity supply by 8%.

 Part of the province's massive investment in transit, the Ontario Line will be an entirely new subway line, nearly 10 miles long (16km), connecting the Ontario Science Centre to Exhibition/Ontario Place in Toronto.
 More than half the route will run underground through new tunnels, while the rest will run along elevated and street-level sections of the track.